Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 * Non-Complete fugitive recovery protocols will not count towards quota/activity.
 * The host is expected to assume any responsibilities labeled "Supervisor" if they do not have one.
 * Fugitive Recovery Protocols have a 48-hour cooldown.
 Only 3 can be hosted per week.
 * Hosts are permitted to host the session in a private server.
+However a public server is strongly recommended to ensure attendance.

 ### **Extra Session Authority Information**
 * The host, co-host(s), and supervisor have strike permissions.